 4. From New York to Philadelphia by Bus

 Highlights: Cheap and stress-free journey, a wide range of bus company choices

 You can avoid the hassle of driving by taking the bus, which will take you a bit longer than two hours to reach Philly, but will save you money and give you a chance to travel in comfort.

-Greyhound has buses leaving from Manhattan's Port Authority Bus Terminal, while the rest depart curbside from Midtown.
-Each of these lines have buses leaving from New York City frequently, so you have several options throughout the day.
+Greyhound has buses leaving from Manhattan's Port Authority Bus Terminal, while the rest depart curbside from Midtown near Penn Station.
+Each of these lines has buses leaving from New York City frequently, so you have several options throughout the day.

 5. From New York to Philadelphia by Plane